 Matthew earned a BA and MFA in Creative Writing from SFSU, where he now teaches full-time in the BA/MA/MFA departments.
 Matthew served as the Chief Artistic Strategist at Performing Arts Workshop, where he worked for eleven years as a teaching artist and as a mentor to newly-hired teaching artists who bring intensive residencies in various art forms to children who may not otherwise receive an arts education.
 He has also coached writing at Stanford University's Graduate School of Business and continues to coach established and aspiring writers on their creative manuscripts.

-Courses I’ve taught at State include: Characterization, Short Story Writing, Uses of Personal Experience, Directed Writing (a one-on-one tutorial), Writers on Writing, Craft of Fiction, Style in Fiction, The Short-Short Story, Work In Progress, Teaching Creative Writing, Transfer Literary Magazine, and Fourteen Hills.
-I'm an Artist Mentor for Performing Arts Workshop, the non-profit that once hired me as the Writer in Residence at LYRIC.
+Courses taught at SFSU include: MFA Process in Creative Nonfiction, Characterization, Style in Fiction, Short Story Writing, Uses of Personal Experience, Directed Writing (a one-on-one tutorial), Writers on Writing, Craft of Fiction, Style in Fiction, The Short-Short Story, Works In Progress, Personal Narrative, Teaching Creative Writing, Transfer Literary Magazine, and Fourteen Hills.

 photo by Robyn Navarro